orhnk/RASCII/README.md

 ./INSTALL # Moves binaries to /usr/bin/
 ```

 **FOR WİNDOWS:**

 ```
 git clone https://github.com/KoBruhh/RASCII.git
 cd RASCII
-cargo build --release # You have to move your binary (target/release/) to your own $PATH manually
+cargo build --release # You have to move your binary (target/release/) to your own $PATH manually (Your Program Files Directory)
 ```

 # Usage: